Baeksang Arts Award Grand Prize – Film

 The Baeksang Arts Award Grand Prize – Film is an award presented annually at the Baeksang Arts Awards ceremony organised by Ilgan Sports and JTBC Plus, affiliates of JoongAng Ilbo, usually in the second quarter of each year in Seoul.
 It is considered the highest honor in the film division of the ceremony.
 The candidates are chosen from the list of nominees in the film division each year and are not announced prior to the ceremony.
-Grand Prize winners, which can be either a film or an individual, are ineligible for other major awards they are nominated for in the film division.
+Until 1979, the Grand Prize was chosen from either categories (film, theatre or, from 1974, television), after that, each category awarded its own grand prize.